 Achieving your ideal weight will depend on whether you are trying to lose or gain weight.

-1. If you are above your ideal weight
+1. If you are above your ideal body weight

-If you are overweight and want to get down to your ideal weight, you should increase your intake of healthy food that is rich in fiber and low in calories.
+If you are overweight and want to get down to your ideal body weight, you should increase your intake of healthy food that is rich in fiber and low in calories.
 Examples include eggplant, ginger, salmon, and flaxseed.
 These foods help to accelerate metabolism and reduce anxiety, encouraging weight loss.
-See a list of foods rich in fiber.
+See a list of foods rich in fiber that you can include into your daily diet.

 To achieve your goal faster, you should engage in regular exercise so that you can increase energy expenditure and metabolism.
 A dietitian can indicate some teas and natural supplements, if necessary, to encourage weight loss and decrease anxiety.
 Learn some nutritional tips and exercise plan to lose weight in 1 week.